ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 A ReceiveError occurs when data is received by the underlying Protocol Stack
-that cannot be fully retrieved or deframed, or when some other indication is
+that cannot be fully retrieved or parsed, or when some other indication is
 received that reception has failed.
 Such conditions that irrevocably lead to
 the termination of the Connection are signaled using ConnectionError instead
 (see {{termination}}).